ABOUT CLASSES

 OTHERS

 Please don’t hesitate to ask questions during class.
-I’ll do my best to provide answers as long as time allows.
+I’ll do our best to provide answers as long as time allows.

 Alternatively, you can come to talk to me – I am normally available 5 to 15 minutes before and/or after each class.
 First come, first served.